SyedAzizEnam/Topic-Modeling-with-LDA/README.md

 Topic-Modeling-with-LDA
 =======================
-An implementation of LDA(Latent Dirichlet allocation) to topic model in python.
+An implementation of LDA(Latent Dirichlet allocation) topic model in python.